ddddanil/cache-polysemy/README.md

 # cache-polysemy

-An polysemy interface for cached hashmap and an interpreter implemented using [cache](https://hackage.haskell.org/package/cache)
+An polysemy interface for cached hashmaps and an interpreter implemented using [cache](https://hackage.haskell.org/package/cache)